AleoNet/welcome/documentation/concepts/network/provers.md

 This approach avoids a winner-takes-all outcome by distributing rewards more equitably among provers, based on the proportion of their individual contributions.

-## ARC-46
+## ARC-46 Staking for Puzzle Solution Submissions
+As the Aleo Network grows, ensuring long-term security, stability, and fair participation is critical to the success of the ecosystem.
 The ARC-46 is [voted and accepted](https://vote.aleo.org/p/46) by the Aleo community.
 The goal of this ARC is to align prover incentives with the overall network’s health, and gradually adjust up economic requirements for provers as the network matures.

 This ARC proposes a mechanism requiring provers on the Aleo Network to stake a specific amount of Aleo credits to be eligible to submit a specific number of solutions per epoch.
 This feature is programmatic, with a stepwise increase in the required amount of stake over a two-year period following the activation of this ARC.

-### Key Objectives
-- **Sybil Resistance** - Aligning stake with number of solutions per epoch ensures that provers cannot bypass this new cryptoeconomic mechanism by creating new identities on-chain.
-In addition, this new cryptoeconomic mechanism makes it economically costly for malicious actors to create numerous identities (Sybil attacks) to flood the network with malformed solutions.
-- **BFT Security** - The proposed timetable ensures that provers gradually increase their stake participation to achieve at least the availability threshold of the Aleo Network within 2 years.
-This ensures that provers contribute to the underlying security of the Aleo Network.
-- **Economic Growth** - A transparent schedule increase in the staking requirement allows the network to adapt to its growing value and security needs without introducing sudden economic impacts or shocks.
-By ensuring provers contribute to staking, this ensures that their earned rewards are then directly utilized by the Aleo Network itself.

-### Specification
-As the Aleo Network grows, ensuring long-term security, stability, and fair participation is critical to the success of the ecosystem.

 Before ARC-46, provers are able to participate in Proof of Succinct Work and earn puzzle rewards without any entry or exit requirements.
 This ARC contemplates introducing entry requirements for provers, and while exit requirements are desirable, they are out of scope for this ARC at this time.